-- HAFM configuration data (director and switch definitions, user names and passwords, director and switch date and time, operating mode, port configurations, operating parameters, SNMP recipients, and e-mail recipients). - Log files (HAFM application, director, and switch logs). - Director and switch firmware versions stored in the firmware library. - Configuration data for the director and switch products are stored in nonvolatile RAM in these products and is backed up through HAFM.
+- HAFM configuration data (Director and Edge Switch definitions, user names and passwords, Director and Edge Switch date and time, operating mode, port configurations, operating parameters, SNMP recipients, and e-mail recipients). - Log files (HAFM application, Director, and Edge Switch logs). - Director and Edge Switch firmware versions stored in the firmware library. - Configuration data for the Director and Edge Switch products are stored in nonvolatile RAM in these products and is backed up through HAFM.
 The data is recorded in the HAFMData directory each time a backup occurs.